wevans311082/cyberask_documentation/policies/information-security/risk-management-policy.md

 4. Internal audits shall verify adherence to Risk Management Policy at least annually and report findings to senior management.
 5. Data associated with Risk Management Policy must be protected in accordance with GDPR and UK statutory requirements.
 6. Users shall acknowledge and accept this policy annually to retain relevant access rights.
+7. Risk decisions, approvals, and evidentiary artefacts shall be retained for a minimum of six years within the secure document repository referenced by the master risk register.

 ## Technical Controls